 You can also update your distribution using the CloudFront API:

 PUT Distribution Config API action.

 For more information, go to PUT Distribution Config in the

 Amazon CloudFront API Reference.

-To update a streaming distribution, use the
+To update an RTMP distribution, use the

 PUT Streaming Distribution Config API action.

 For more information, go to PUT Streaming Distribution Config